 In a case where the accused individuals’ conviction was overturned due to non-compliance with Section 41 of the NDPS Act, the Court highlighted procedural discrepancies.
 It emphasized the necessity of written information before conducting a search, as mandated by the Act.

-Furthermore, the Court scrutinized the specifics of the case, noting the absence of personal knowledge or substantial evidence to justify the search.
-It concluded that the search conducted violated statutory mandates and granted the accused the benefit of doubt, setting aside their convictions.
+Furthermore, the Court scrutinized the specifics of the case.
+They noted the absence of personal knowledge or substantial evidence to justify the search.
+It concluded that the search conducted violated statutory mandates.
+It also granted the accused the benefit of doubt.
+Thus, setting aside their convictions.

 This ruling serves as a crucial precedent in understanding the balance between law enforcement powers and individual rights under the NDPS Act.
 It reaffirms the importance of procedural adherence and underscores the need for strict compliance with legal safeguards.